 Enterprise Legal Management (ELM) is an industry term for a set of disciplines core to running an efficient legal function.
-Some vendors provider ELM platforms, a set of functionalities in one software package.
-Such solutions have typically evolved from a core of either matter or spend management to incorporate all aspects of running a legal aw department. is These systems are designed to unify the complexities of large corporations by simplifying the connecting of complementary teams to coordinate efforts to meet organizational business goals under a collaborative framework.
+Some vendors provide ELM platforms - a suite of solutions in one software package.
+Such solutions have typically evolved from a core of either matter or spend management to incorporate all aspects of running a legal law department.
+These systems are designed to unify the complexities of large corporations by simplifying the connecting of complementary teams to coordinate efforts to meet organizational business goals under a collaborative framework.

 The benefit of such solutions is the ability to effectively manage work, with data seamlessly flowing through the stages of a matter for example and leverage the large amount of data produced by the legal business environments.
 Also, it provides visibility to the legal function for decision making without the need to interact with several software packages.
-Supporting general counsel in the ability to manage controls, policies, and procedures for operational efficiency.
+Thereby supporting general counsela in the ability to manage controls, policies, and procedures for operational efficiency.

 The following modules are generally the core functional areas covered by an ELM solution: